 Get the facts before writing the checks for long-term care!

-Just as Big and Harry knows (deep down) that he doesn’t have to go it alone, we as Elder Law attorneys wish that more families knew about the ways we can help them protect hard-earned assets before spending down to nothing on long-term care.
+Just as Big and Harry knows (deep down) that he doesn’t have to go it alone.
+We,as Elder Law attorneys wish that more families knew about the ways we can help them.
+That is to protect their hard-earned assets before spending down to nothing on long-term care.
 We have good information and know of resources that can help families be confident in the choices they make!

 There is a lot of variety among those attorneys that practice Elder Law.
-Some do elder abuse cases, some do guardianships, some do estate planning, and some of us do Medicaid Planning to help families preserve assets when a loved one needs long-term care.
+Some do elder abuse cases.
+And some do guardianships.
+While others do estate planning and Medicaid Planning.
+That is to help families preserve assets when a loved one needs long-term care.
 The attorneys in this last category are fewest in number.
-If we added up all of the Medicaid applications that we file on a monthly basis, our total would be a very small percentage of the total applications filed statewide.
+If we added up all of the Medicaid applications that we file on a monthly basis.
+Our total is just a very small percentage comparing to the total applications filed statewide.

 So what about the folks who don’t utilize the services of an Elder Law attorney?
 They must pretty much go it alone.